JasperFx/marten/docs/events/subscriptions.md

 As the author of a subscription, you should strive to handle exceptions internally within the subscription itself as much as possible.
-You do have the ability to use the `ISubscriptionController` argument to record "dead letter events" that are skipped internally with an exception or to signal to Marten when a subscription has to be stopped partway throught the current page.
+You do have the ability to use the `ISubscriptionController` argument to record "dead letter events" that are skipped internally with an exception or to signal to Marten when a subscription has to be stopped partway thought the current page.
 Doing this will allow the previous work to go forward, but the subscription will be paused afterward at the point that the controller is told.